Benzillaist/hw7-fall-22/README.md

 ### 3. `fetchUniversities`

+**This function should be done individually by a single group member.**

-Write a function, inside of `TODO.js`, with the following type signature:
+Write a function, inside of `fetchUniversities.js`, with the following type signature:

 ```ts
 fetchUniversities(query: string): Promise<string[]>